laurentkempe/daprPlayground/CronHttpBindings/README.md

 This sample demonstrates how to configure Dapr Cron and HTTP bindings to call an API in scheduled way.

-You can read more about it on the blog post "TODO".
+You can read more about it on the blog post "Dapr binding building block by simple example".

 # Try